Cover & Upholstery materials

 Fabrics from Kvadrat

-Kvadrat is a second generation family business founded in 1968 in Denmark.
-The core competence of the fabric manufacturer lies in the high-quality processing of textiles and textile-like products for professional orders from architects, furniture manufacturers and private customers.
-Kvadrat continuously explores the aesthetic, technological and artistic limits of textiles and is now one of the world’s market leaders in this field.
-But it is not only the quality of the fabrics that speaks for itself.
-The company is very innovative and always works with the highest ecological demands on its products.
-This is one of the reasons why they have been awarded the EU Flower of the Environment.
-For this award all processes “from cradle to grave” are checked, this includes the origin of the cotton and the production up to the finished product as well as the qualitative characteristics.
+Kvadrat is a second-generation family business founded in Denmark in 1968.
+The core competence of the fabric manufacturer lies in the high-quality processing of textiles and textile-like products for professional applications by architects, furniture manufacturers and private customers.
+Kvadrat continuously explores the aesthetic, technological and artistic limits of textiles and is today a global market leader in this field.
+But not only the quality of the fabrics speaks for itself, the company is very innovative and always operates with the highest ecological standards for their products.
+Not least for this reason, they were awarded the EU Enviromental Flower.

 Merino wool from Rohi

-Probably everyone who has ever flown has already sat on a Rohi fabric.
-As a manufacturer of high-quality woollen fabrics, they supply airlines such as Lufthansa, Emirates Airline or Singapore Airline.
-For more than 75 years, Rohi has been developing and manufacturing woollen fabrics of the highest quality.
-Design studio, administration and production are located only 15 km from ZEITRAUM in Geretsried near Munich.
-The merino wool used has by nature remarkable properties that are indispensable for upholstery fabrics: It regenerates itself, does not wrinkle and retains its outer appearance for years.
-Rohi uses yarn-dyed wool, which can be used several times without the use of chemicals.
+For more than 75 years, Rohi has been developing and manufacturing wool fabrics of the highest quality and strictly ensures that the sheep from which the wool comes are kept in a speciesappropriate manner (e.g. no “mulesing”, no chemical tapes, etc.).
+The design studio, administration and production are located only 15 kilometres away from ZEITRAUM in Geretsried near Munich.
+The pure virgin wool used has remarkable natural properties that are indispensable for a hard-wearing upholstery fabric: It regenerates itself, does not crease and maintains its outer appearance for years.

 Leder from Reinhardt